 An Overview of the Asuka A600 Massage Chair

 As with all of the chairs Ootori sells, the design team makes no effort to hide the function or purpose of the A600.
 It looks like what it is; a big, burly massage chair.
-As such, no matter where you put it in your house, it’s probably going to dominate the room and clash with your other furnishings utterly.
+As such, no matter where you put it in your house, it will probably dominate the room and completely clash with your other furnishings.

 That’s not necessarily a bad thing.
 People understand and accept that when they purchase most massage chairs.
 Although if you are looking for a chair that has an easier time blending in with its surroundings, this isn’t the one you want.
 Our recommendation would be to have a look at some of the models Human Touch offers.
 They sell several that look like conventional recliners at first or even second glance.

 If you don’t mind the massage chair aesthetic, the other potential problem is the sheer size of the chair.
-The Ootori Asuka A600 massage chair measures 30.7” x 61” x 43.3”, and it weighs in at nearly two hundred pounds.
+The Ootori Asuka A600 massage chair measures 30.7” x 61” x 43.3” and weighs nearly two hundred pounds.
 If you have a smaller home or apartment, or if the room you plan on putting the chair in is already a bit cramped for space, understand that you may have to get a bit creative to find a permanent home for this beast.